alexstandiford/easy-age-verifier/readme.txt

 * Added an option to change the button value in the settings page
 * Added several hooks to the form
 * The form will no longer display for logged-in users.

+= 1.20 =
+* Implemented an optional form type that allows users to specify that they are of age instead of forcing them to enter their date of birth.